 The maintenance service is the ideal opportunity to bring your watch in for a periodic inspection to maintain its technical qualities.
 It also enables us to assess the current state of your watch.
 Our watchmakers make a thorough diagnosis and complete various checks on the movement.
 They also test the watch’s resistance to magnetic fields and water for a quartz watch whose seals and battery have been changed.
 The metal case and bracelet are then carefully cleaned.
 We recommend that you service your watch every three years, alternating between a maintenance service and a complete service.
 This requires between one and a half to two hours of work, followed by over 48 hours of testing.
 If any check gives a negative result, a complete service is required.
 After this service, you will be issued with a 12-month service guarantee covering the work and parts replaced.

 This service will give your watch a new lease of life.
 During a complete service, our craftsmen carefully disassemble the watch and its movement.
 All of the movement components (of which there are over one hundred in a mechanical watch) are cleaned.
 Worn parts, seals and batteries in quartz watches are replaced.
 The movement is then adjusted and its functions rigorously tested.
-Each element that makes up the watch's exterior must comply with Piaget's high aesthetic standards.
-Manual polishing or rhodium-plating for white gold are the final stage in this thorough overhaul.
-Your watch will regain its original radiance.
 We recommend that you service your watch every three years, alternating between a maintenance and a complete service.
 A complete service generally requires approx. one day of work followed by up to 500 hours of testing, depending on the model.
 In the end, you will take renewed pleasure in your watch, which will be as good as new.

 To carry out a complete service in the best possible conditions, the same watchmaker is in charge of all operations carried out on any given movement.
 All work is completed by hand and requires the expertise and years of experience that only watchmakers trained by Piaget can provide.
 All of the components required for a service are stored at our service centres throughout the world, which alone are authorised to use original Piaget parts.
 If a part is missing, our Manufacture can fabricate a new one as required.
 The watchmaker first conducts a magnetic check, before opening the case-back and removing the movement.
 A diagnosis is then made and an estimate is established if the client so wishes.
 The case and strap, which sometimes contain over 100 parts, are fully disassembled.